stanford-mast/nn_dataflow/README.rst

 ``nn_dataflow`` requires Python 2.7 and is not yet Python 3 compatible.

-``nn_dataflow`` can be directly used without installation.
+``nn_dataflow`` can be directly used without installation if you have first defined the environment variable ``PYTHONPATH`` to include the top directory path.
 See the Usage section below for details.

 ``nn_dataflow`` has been registered on `PyPI
 <//pypi.org/project/nn-dataflow>`_, so it can be installed through